Fall 2025 Course Offerings

 Advanced study of French as used in the professions in the francophone world.
 Readings, discussions, and assignments develop linguistic skills and cultural competence: current political and economic issues, familiarity with major French-language newspapers, creation of French CV and cover letter.

-This course fulfills a single unit in the following BU Hub area: Digital/Multimedia Expression.
+This course fulfills a single unit in each of the following BU Hub areas: Digital/Multimedia Expression.

 Course Description (detailed description)